Recovery and Resilience

 Stability and predictability of the programme through time

-Timeframe, budget and number of entities to support are described in the RRP itself, support conditions in the call.
+Timeframe, budget and number of entities to support are described in the RRP itself, and support conditions in the call.
 However, changes are planned under the REPowerEU chapter (increase of support), and the details will be announced after the negotiations between Poland and the Commission.

 REPowerEU